What to Expect on Your Trip

 Getting Ready for Your Trip

-Be ready to travel at least 5 minutes before your scheduled pick-up time.
-Please be prepared to wait up to 15 minutes after that time for The RIDE to arrive, and dress appropriately for the weather.
-Carry needed medications, oxygen, etc. in case you travel longer than expected.
+Please be ready to travel at least five minutes before your scheduled pick-up time, and be prepared to wait up to 15 minutes after that time for The RIDE to arrive.
+Dress appropriately for the weather.
+Carry needed medications, oxygen, or other items required for health and comfort in case you travel longer than expected.

-The driver will go to your door and wait for you—up to 5 minutes after your scheduled pick-up time.
-If you are not there after 5 minutes, the driver will contact their dispatcher to get clearance to leave.
+The driver will go to your door and wait for up to five minutes after your scheduled pick-up time.
+If you are not there after five minutes, the driver will contact their dispatcher to get clearance to leave.

 Your RIDE is not considered late until 15 minutes after your scheduled pick-up time.
-If it has not arrived in that time window please contact The RIDE Access Center (TRAC).
+If the driver has not arrived within that time window, please contact The RIDE Access Center (TRAC).

 - Do not leave your pick-up location to call before the end of the 15-minute waiting period.